 We work long, unsociable hours, on little sleep, fueling our bodies with crap food – just so we can get back to what we were doing.

-This isn’t healthy, nor is this is my idea of success.
+This isn’t a healthy lifestyle, nor is this is my idea of entrepreneurial success.

 During the last four years, I’ve dedicated a lot of my time to understanding how the body works and what it needs to thrive at an optimum level.